-The sar command collect, report, or save UNIX / Linux system activity information.
+The sar command collects, report, or save UNIX / Linux system activity information.
 It will save selected counters in the operating system to the /var/log/sa/sadd file.
 From the collected data, you get lots of information about your server:

 - CPU utilization